 2. Completing an acceptable pattern of internship

 Internship is not needed to appear in the PLABs.
 But, an acceptable pattern of internship is necessary for FULL GMC registration.
-Those who haven't completed any form of internship after graduation can clear PLABs and get provisional GMC registration, but that's only suggestible if you intend on getting into UK medical graduates' internship- UKFPO Foundation programme .
-Otherwise, getting a provisional GMC registration means nothing if you are not going to get into UKFPO.
-Your best bet will be complete an acceptable pattern of internship elsewhere than UK.
+Those who haven’t completed any form of internship after graduation can clear PLABs and get provisional GMC registration, but that’s only suggestible if you intend on getting into the UK medical graduates’ internship- UKFPO Foundation programme .
+Otherwise, obtaining provisional GMC registration means nothing if you are not going to apply for UKFP.
+Your best bet will be complete an acceptable pattern of internship elsewhere.

 - Read more here- Internship & UKFPO.